Károly Ferenc Szabó

-Károly Ferenc Szabó (August 29, 1943 – January 25, 2011) was a Romanian politician and Member of the European Parliament.
+Károly Ferenc Szabó (August 29, 1943 – January 25, 2011) was a Hungarian-Romanian politician and Member of the European Parliament.
 He was a member of the Democratic Union of Hungarians in Romania (UDMR), and served as Senator for Satu Mare County from 1990 to 2008.
 Szabó became an MEP as part of the European People's Party–European Democrats, on January 1, 2007, with Romania's accession to the European Union.